 Another long-married couple explained that they both loved music, but very different kinds.
 “When we got married we had 2,000 CDs between us, and only 3 of them overlapped.”
 He was the rocker and she loved folk.
 But I saw him enjoying her enjoyment of the music — and if that isn’t a picture of marriage, I don’t know what is.

-Maybe it’s because our marriage has made it to age 33 after a difficult year, but I find longevity impressive.
+Maybe it’s because our marriage recently made it to age 33 after a difficult year, but I find longevity impressive.
 Any year can be a hard year.
 And any year can be the last year.
 Sometimes the hard year is the last year.
 But sometimes it isn’t, simply because a person decides it’s not going to be.

 Our seats were front row, not because we arrived first but because my husband (uncharacteristically) had been quite bold in pursuing some open seats.
 We were close enough to watch Gordon’s fingers on the 12 string guitar.
 Of course his finger picking isn’t what it used to be after a stroke.
 But he never forgot a lyric or fumbled.
 His band members never missed a note.
 Their professionalism made it all look easy.
 I know enough about the creative life to know this — apparent ease is a tribute to lots of hard work.
 And I love that Gordon says: We love the work!
 I have adopted his motto for writing, but it is not an easy one to live up to.